Skip to content

 Added in version 1.1.13

-Writes multiple data points in a batch.
+Batch write data points.
 Parameters are as follows:

 Parameter Type Required / Default Description